opendocsg/opendoc-supreme-court-judgements/2019_SGHC_45/report.md

 (b)     Affidavit dated 13 September 2016 (“the defendant’s 2ndOSB Affidavit”); and

-(c)     Affidavit dated 10 November 2016 (“the defendant’s 3rdOSB Affidavit”).[\[note: 24\]](#Ftn_24)
+(c)     Affidavit dated 10 November 2016 (“the defendant’s 3rdOSB Affidavit”).[^24]

 33     I shall refer to these affidavits later in my judgment.

 34     On 15 November 2016, the defendant’s application to set aside the statutory demand in HC/OSB 69/2016 was granted because the validity of the OCBC Mortgage was in question and that this was a triable issue that required determination by the court.
-The plaintiff filed a Registrar’s Appeal against this decision, but the appeal was dismissed on 5 December 2016.[\[note: 25\]](#Ftn_25)
+The plaintiff filed a Registrar’s Appeal against this decision, but the appeal was dismissed on 5 December 2016.[^25]

 35     On or about 23 January 2017, the plaintiff’s current solicitors, Allen & Gledhill LLP, issued a letter of demand dated 23 January 2017 to the defendant insisting that she pay the sums of US$4,888,114.64 and S$18,348.23 to the plaintiff by 3pm on Thursday, 26 January 2017.
-These are the sums owed by the Company under the Revised Facilities after taking into account the net sale price of the Property, S$7,000 incurred for HC/OSB 69/2016 and the attendant Registrar’s Appeal as well as interests and costs incurred by the plaintiff.[\[note: 26\]](#Ftn_26)
+These are the sums owed by the Company under the Revised Facilities after taking into account the net sale price of the Property, S$7,000 incurred for HC/OSB 69/2016 and the attendant Registrar’s Appeal as well as interests and costs incurred by the plaintiff.[^26]

-36     As payment from the defendant was not forthcoming under the letter of demand above, the plaintiff commenced this Suit against the defendant on 27 January 2017.[\[note: 27\]](#Ftn_27)
+36     As payment from the defendant was not forthcoming under the letter of demand above, the plaintiff commenced this Suit against the defendant on 27 January 2017.[^27]

 ## The parties’ cases

 ### The plaintiff’s case

 37     The plaintiff argues that the defendant was a matured and educated adult who fully understood the terms of the OCBC Mortgage and should be bound by her signature which she appended to the OCBC Mortgage.
 The defendant had to fulfil her obligations under the OCBC Mortgage as it was undisputed that the defendant signed the OCBC Mortgage, the Letter of Confirmation and the Form of Confirmation and Consent.
-Therefore, the defendant is liable to pay to the plaintiff, on demand, all such sums of money which are owing or remain unpaid, including interest accrued, to the plaintiff by the Company under the Revised Facilities.[\[note: 28\]](#Ftn_28)
+Therefore, the defendant is liable to pay to the plaintiff, on demand, all such sums of money which are owing or remain unpaid, including interest accrued, to the plaintiff by the Company under the Revised Facilities.[^28]

 38     The plaintiff submits that the defendant’s defence of _non est factum_ is inapplicable as she was properly informed of the nature of the OCBC Mortgage and its practical consequences.
 The 11 Jan Letter that was sent to her and Mr Kung explained that the OCBC Mortgage was an all-moneys mortgage.
 Subsequently, on 22 January 2013 the defendant and Mr Kung had a meeting with TPW1 who explained to them the nature of the OCBC Mortgage and its practical consequences.
 The defendant and Mr Kung then signed the Letter of Confirmation to acknowledge that this had indeed been done.
 Finally, at the same meeting, the defendant and Mr Kung signed the Form of Confirmation and Consent to acknowledge that the OCBC Mortgage was valid and binding on them.
-Thus the defendant must have understood the documents before she signed them.[\[note: 29\]](#Ftn_29)
+Thus the defendant must have understood the documents before she signed them.[^29]

 39     The plaintiff submits that the defence of _non est factum_ must also fail because the defendant had not exercised reasonable diligence when she signed the OCBC Mortgage, the Letter of Confirmation and the Form of Confirmation and Consent.
-The defendant had not taken the opportunity to read or enquire into the documents before she signed them. [\[note: 30\]](#Ftn_30)
+The defendant had not taken the opportunity to read or enquire into the documents before she signed them. [^30]

 40     Finally, the plaintiff argues that even if the defendant has succeeded in her defence of _non est factum_, the defendant, nevertheless, is estopped from seeking an invalidation of the OCBC Mortgage.
 This is because when the defendant signed the Letter of Confirmation and the Form of Confirmation and Consent, the defendant had made an unequivocal representation to the plaintiff that she understood the OCBC Mortgage and agreed to provide security for the Revised Facilities in the form of an all-moneys mortgage.
 The plaintiff relied on this representation and extended the Original Facilities and subsequently the Revised Facilities to the Company.
 When the Company defaulted and the plaintiff exercised its right of possession of the Property pursuant to the OCBC Mortgage, the defendant did not object.
 She acknowledged the plaintiff’s right and gave vacant possession of the Property to the plaintiff.
 The plaintiff submits that this showed that the defendant further acknowledged that the OCBC Mortgage was binding on her.
-Therefore, the defendant was bound by the OCBC Mortgage.[\[note: 31\]](#Ftn_31)
+Therefore, the defendant was bound by the OCBC Mortgage.[^31]

-41     In the same vein, the plaintiff asserts that the defendant’s counterclaim for the return of the sale proceeds of the Property and those moneys that the plaintiff had set off from the defendant’s savings and time deposit accounts with the plaintiff should be dismissed.[\[note: 32\]](#Ftn_32)
+41     In the same vein, the plaintiff asserts that the defendant’s counterclaim for the return of the sale proceeds of the Property and those moneys that the plaintiff had set off from the defendant’s savings and time deposit accounts with the plaintiff should be dismissed.[^32]

 ### The defendant’s case

 42     The defendant submits that she is not bound by the OCBC Mortgage because of the doctrine of _non est factum_.
 She argues that the mortgage which she had executed as security for the Original Facilities was intended to be limited only to the Property and/or the value thereof.
 She asserts that she did not have sight of the 11 Jan Letter.
 When her late husband, Mr Kung, brought her to the Third Party’s office on 22 January 2013, she was only asked to sign the OCBC Mortgage and the other documents.
 TPW1 did not explain anything to her.
-She avers that she would not have signed the OCBC Mortgage had she known that the mortgage was an all-moneys mortgage.[\[note: 33\]](#Ftn_33)
+She avers that she would not have signed the OCBC Mortgage had she known that the mortgage was an all-moneys mortgage.[^33]

 43     Therefore, the defendant brought a counterclaim against the plaintiff for the return of the sale proceeds of the Property which the plaintiff had received and also for the return of the moneys taken by the plaintiff from the defendant’s savings and time deposit accounts with the plaintiff.
-The defendant claims that the OCBC Mortgage was never binding on her and the plaintiff had wrongfully sold the Property and set off the outstanding sums under the Revised Facilities against her savings and time deposit accounts with the plaintiff.[\[note: 34\]](#Ftn_34)
+The defendant claims that the OCBC Mortgage was never binding on her and the plaintiff had wrongfully sold the Property and set off the outstanding sums under the Revised Facilities against her savings and time deposit accounts with the plaintiff.[^34]

 44     The defendant also brought a claim against the Third Party for negligence and breach of duty.
 The defendant alleges that TPW1 of the Third Party had failed to inform her that the OCBC Mortgage was an all-moneys mortgage.
-TPW1 also failed to inform her that the Third Party was also acting for both her and the plaintiff and that she was not obligated to engage the Third Party as her solicitors in the execution of the OCBC Mortgage.[\[note: 35\]](#Ftn_35) Thus, the defendant seeks an indemnity from the Third Party in respect of the plaintiff’s claims against her.[\[note: 36\]](#Ftn_36)
+TPW1 also failed to inform her that the Third Party was also acting for both her and the plaintiff and that she was not obligated to engage the Third Party as her solicitors in the execution of the OCBC Mortgage.[^35] Thus, the defendant seeks an indemnity from the Third Party in respect of the plaintiff’s claims against her.[^36]

 ### The Third Party’s case

 45     The Third Party denies that it was negligent when it represented the defendant in the OCBC Mortgage transaction.
 The Third Party avers that TPW1 met with both the defendant and Mr Kung and orally explained the terms of the OCBC Mortgage.
 In particular, TPW1 explained to the defendant and Mr Kung that it was an all-moneys mortgage, that their liabilities pursuant thereto were not limited to the value of the Property and that the moneys were jointly and severally recoverable against the defendant and Mr Kung.
-This was evident from the Letter of Confirmation which the defendant and Mr Kung signed.[\[note: 37\]](#Ftn_37)
+This was evident from the Letter of Confirmation which the defendant and Mr Kung signed.[^37]

 46     In the alternative, the Third Party argues that if the defendant suffered loss and damages because of the Third Party’s negligence or breach of duty (which the Third Party does not admit), such loss and damages were solely caused and/or contributed by the negligence of the defendant.
 The Third Party argues that the defendant had neglected and/or failed to read or take reasonable steps to understand the terms of the OCBC Mortgage.
-If the defendant did not understand TPW1’s explanation of the OCBC Mortgage, the defendant had failed to alert TPW1 and ask him to explain further.[\[note: 38\]](#Ftn_38)
+If the defendant did not understand TPW1’s explanation of the OCBC Mortgage, the defendant had failed to alert TPW1 and ask him to explain further.[^38]

 ## My decision